DJDHWAJ/Active-Directory-Lab/README.md

 ## Conclusion
 This project provides foundational knowledge for managing **Windows Server, Active Directory, and enterprise networking**.
 It serves as a stepping stone for those pursuing careers in **System Administration, Network Security, or IT Infrastructure Management**.

+## Author
+- **Dhwaj** (Followed and implemented from a YouTube tutorial, modified and documented for GitHub)

 ## Screenshots
- **Upload relevant screenshots to make the documentation more visually informative!**
+📌 **Upload relevant screenshots to make the documentation more visually informative!**

+---
+Feel free to fork, modify, or expand upon this project!